niceboygithub/XiaomiGateway3fw/README.md

 - User boot_ctrl switch slot 0 or slot 1.
 - Better Busybox
 - Dropbearmulti for ssh
+- dgbserver

 2. raw firmware

-    If using dd or bootloader to flash, need to use raw typen with padded (boundary 0x20000).
+    If using dd or bootloader to flash, need to use raw file with padded (boundary 0x20000).

 3. modified firmware